Deformations of representations of fundamental groups of complex varieties: Introduction

 \subsection{Results}

-Our method divides the construction of a MHS on $\Ohat_\rho$ into two well-distinct part.
+Our method divides the construction of a MHS on $\Ohat_\rho$ into two well-distinct parts.
 In the first part, we construct $L$ which is at the same time a DG Lie algebra and a mixed Hodge complex.
-This strongly depends on the ``geometric situation'' that we fix (a situation for $X$ and $\rho$), hence through \S~\ref{section:VMHS-compact}--\ref{section:MHM} we will devote one section to each of the cases listed in \S~\ref{subsection:Hodge}.
+This strongly depends on the ``geometric situation'' that we fix (the given hypotheses for $X$ and $\rho$), hence through \S~\ref{section:non-degenerate}--\ref{section:MHM} we will devote one section to each of the cases listed in \S~\ref{subsection:Hodge}.
 The second part is purely algebraic and refers to $L$ only and not any more to geometry.
 We treat this only in \S~\ref{section:applications}.

-In our previous work, we constructed this structure only for the situations where $X$ is compact and $\rho$ is the monodromy of a polarizable VHS, or when $X$ may be non-compact and $\rho$ has finite image.
-Our result in the most general case can now be stated as follows.